 Reconsider your need to travel to Papua due to regular violent clashes between the police and military and armed groups.
 Many clashes have resulted in the deaths of the security forces, members of armed groups and, occasionally, civilians.

 A number of violent attacks have occurred in and around Jayapura, with people killed and injured, including a foreign national.
 There is a risk of more attacks.

 Violent attacks have taken place in recent years around the Freeport Mine, Papua Province, resulting in deaths, including of an Australian.
 There have been attacks on vehicles using the road between Grasberg and Timika.

-More attacks are possible in Papua and West Papua provinces, including against infrastructure and national institutions.
+More attacks are possible in Papua, including against infrastructure and national institutions.

-Opportunistic theft and other petty crime is common and includes robbery and snatching handbags and backpacks.
+Theft, robbery and bag snatching are common.
 Violence is sometimes used.
 Be careful of thieves:

 - on motorcycles targeting pedestrians

-- at traffic lights targeting those in stationary cars
+- at traffic lights targeting those in stopped cars

 - who puncture car tyres as a means of targeting victims

 - when entering accommodation, including villas in Bali.

 If you're a victim of sexual assault, seek prompt medical assistance.